MarcoPasquini/ict_risk_assessment_project/README.md

 * **Install & Setup VirtualBox**: After installing VirtualBox an Ubuntu Server machine is created.
 * **Setup Machine**: All necessary packets and libraries are installed, port forwarding is setted up to enable SSH connection.
 * **Snapshot creation**: Creating a snapshot "ReadyState".

-## to-do:
-* **Updating probabilities**: The Twin must update the probabilities based on the result of the local module report.